equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 and something else.
 You cannot just throw garbage of values wrapped in a plastic bag called `params` and push it directly to [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) to save in DB.
 There needs to be an Explicit Interface defined!**

+> "How about tests?".
+>
+> That's a good point.
+Your tests should be
+> describing all the scenarios with all the various params received.
+> But, from my experience once you are dealing with more complex test
+> scenarios, tests will get modularized as well => you still need to
+> spend some time to figure out what are the expected values.
+>
+> What I'll try to present here is more straight on communication of
+> intention between developers.

-So, did you spotted a security smell in my code?
-And yes the solution for this security smell will solve the explicit interface issue: I need to restrict permitted parameters for this resource otherwise someone may set undesired values (E.g. `book['author']['admin']=true`) :
+So, did you spotted a security smell in my code by any chance?

+I need to restrict permitted
+parameters for this resource otherwise someone may set undesired values (E.g. `book['author']['admin']=true`) :

+And yes the solution for
+this security smell will solve the need for explicit interface:

 ```ruby
 # app/controllers/book_controller.rb